americanoame/React-typescript-map-event-search/README.md

 - Interactive Map: Click on a state to see the map dot move in real time, indicating the selected state.
 - Dynamic Information Display: When a state is selected, the app updates the following details:
- State, Club, Address, Phone number, Band name, Date, Price,Time
+ State, Club, Address, Phone number, Band name, Date, Price, Time

 - Ticket Purchase: A button is available in the top-right corner, directing users to a separate page to buy tickets.